STAND. COM. REP. NO. 497

 State of Hawaii

-Your Committee on Energy & Environmental Protection, to which was referred H.B.
-No. 1273 entitled:
+Your Committee on Government Operations, to which was referred S.B.
+No. 1513 entitled:

 begs leave to report as follows:

-As affirmed by the record of votes of the members of your Committee on Energy & Environmental Protection that is attached to this report, your Committee is in accord with the intent and purpose of H.B.
-No. 1273, as amended herein, and recommends that it be referred to the Committee on Consumer Protection & Commerce in the form attached hereto as H.B.
-No. 1273, H.D.
-1.
+As affirmed by the record of votes of the members of your Committee on Government Operations that is attached to this report, your Committee is in accord with the intent and purpose of S.B.
+No. 1513 and recommends that it pass Second Reading and be referred to your Committee on Judiciary.